 What is Ojou-sama?

-In anime, you’ll frequently hear a girl rushing down a corridor as a butler or maid cries out from behind her, “Ojou-sama!”
+In anime, it’s quite common to see a girl running down a corridor while a butler or maid calls out to her, “Ojou-sama!”

-You left your book, wallet, phone, and breakfast at home! ”
+Oh no!
+You forgot to bring your book, wallet, phone, and breakfast with you!

-She dashes out the door, either to school or to meet up with pals.
+She eagerly rushes out the door, filled with excitement to either go to school or meet up with friends.

-However, it can also refer to a young lady.
+However, it can also refer to a young girl.

 You are elevating that person’s position while keeping politeness and friendliness by attaching it and coining the word “ojou-sama.”